 If you are an international student over 18 you can choose your own private accommodation.
 Many international and domestic students in their second year and beyond live in private housing and have a positive experience however you will need to consider costs and agreements carefully.

-Students also risk renting poorly-maintained houses which can be cold or mouldy.
-If you want to live in private accommodation, make sure you inspect the house thoroughly before signing a lease.
-We recommend that you get advice from OUSA before signing a lease to ensure that you are fully aware of your rights and your obligations, as they vary greatly from your home country.
+Many private houses or flats are unfurnished so you may need to buy everything for your house/flat, which might be difficult and expensive if you are only staying for a short period.
+Students also risk renting poorly-maintained accommodation.
+If you want to live in private accommodation, make sure you inspect it thoroughly and obtain advice from OUSA before signing a lease.
+Ensure that you are fully aware of your rights and your obligations, as they may vary greatly from your home country.

 If you're under 18 you can only stay in specific kinds of accommodation as per the Code of Practice for Pastoral Care of International Students.
-Please see the list on the International Office website.
+Please see the list on the International Office website: